 Answer: Escape if you possibly can.
 Run away.
 Jump out the window.
 Barricade yourself someplace that the person cannot get to.
 Get help as soon as you can.

 Question: What if you are trapped, such as in your office and someone is shooting?

-Answer: Don’t just sit there.
+Answer: Don’t just sit there and remember that most doors don’t stop bullets.
 Make a plan depending on the situation.
 Hide behind your desk and come out the other side.
 Shove the gun and the person aside and run away.
 Or throw things to distract aim.
 Remember that even if you get shot, you have a good chance of survival.
 If you are trapped, do your best to counter-attack, grabbing the gun and aiming it towards the person, or throwing it out of reach.
 Having the intention of hitting and kicking HARD.
 As you move in, yell for others to help you.